 Why unconscious bias test is rubbish

 The next example is the subject of unconscious bias, a topic that gets heavily promoted in the corporate world.
-There is some evidence that such thing really exist.
+There is some evidence that such a thing really exists.
 However, with the current knowledge, measuring it is nearly impossible.
 This did not stop Harvard University from developing an Implicit Bias Test, claiming that this is how it can be measured.

 When I had a look at the test, I was less than impressed.
-The test is split into several categories, such as race, gender, religion and sexuality.
+The test is split into several categories, such as race, gender, religion, and sexuality.
 The participants are then presented with two collections of opposites.
 For example, for the test that asks about the participant’s attitude towards traditional gender roles, the participant is presented with male/female and career/home options.
-The opposites from each collection are placed on the different side of the screen.
+The opposites from each collection are placed on the different sides of the screen.
 When the test starts, words appear on the screen.
 The user is supposed to press the button corresponding to the side that the category that the word belongs to is located on.
-For example, if the category “male” is placed on the right, you are supposed to press right button when word “Duncan” appears.
+For example, if the category “male” is placed on the right, you are supposed to press the right button when the word “Duncan” appears.

 The test measures how quickly the user responds.
 After the first round, the opposites from one set switch their places.
 So, for example, if the word “home” appeared on the left in the first round, it will appear on the right in the second round.
 Therefore, in the second round, the user is expected to press the opposite button to whichever they were pressing in the first round when a word from this category appears on the screen.
 However, the other category still has its opposites located on the same sides of the screen as in the previous round.

 The authors of the test, who are qualified psychologists and should really know better, insist that implicit bias is demonstrated when users react significantly quicker in one of the rounds compared to the other.
-Slowness of reaction is explained by inability of a participant to link two categories together.
+The slowness of reaction is explained by the inability of a participant to link two categories together.
 For example, if a participant was pressing the buttons quickly when male and career were placed on the left and female and home were placed on the right, but slowed down when home and career were switched, it is assumed that the participant has a strong bias towards traditional gender roles and struggles to link “female” with “career”.

-I don’t know whether it was coincidence or not, but, after taking a number of tests, I have noticed that the first combination of categories would always correspond to what a stereotypical politically conservative person would believe.
-For example, the home/career test that I have already describe would start by showing “female” on the same side as “home” in the first round.
+I don’t know whether it was a coincidence or not, but, after taking a number of tests, I have noticed that the first combination of categories would always correspond to what a stereotypical politically conservative person would believe.
+For example, the home/career test that I have already described would start by showing “female” on the same side as “home” in the first round.

-Another test compared the attitude towards Arab Muslims against the attitude towards other people.
+Another test compared the attitude towards Arab Muslims against the attitude toward other people.
 “Negative emotions” were initially on the same side as “Arab Muslims”.
 “Positive emotions”, however, were on the same side as “other people”.